Jalopy Jr. Folk: Intermediate Class SPRING SEMESTER (April 28 - June 23)

 This planning and guidance is subject to change in response to local public health conditions and local, state, and federal guidelines.

-As we face this new school year together, The Jalopy School of Folk Music is committed to prioritizing the health and safety of our community and the larger communities within which we live.
-With the pandemic likely to continue beyond Fall 2021, we must adapt to these new conditions that tear at the fabric of our shared experiences.
+The Jalopy School of Folk Music is committed to prioritizing the health and safety of our community and the larger communities within which we live.
+With the pandemic likely to continue beyond Winter 2022, we must adapt to these new conditions that tear at the fabric of our shared experiences.
 Thankfully, as musicians, we continue to practice the gentle art of “planning for improvisation”.

 Please note our new practices and protocols below and feel free to reach out to us at any time with questions, comments, concerns, or fresh ideas.

-1. All Jalopy instructors and staff will provide proof of being fully vaccinated
+1. All Jalopy instructors and staff will be required to provide proof of being fully vaccinated and will be required to wear masks at all times

-8. Any student exhibiting cold or flu symptoms is ask not to participate in our in-person classes and events
+9. Any student exhibiting cold or flu symptoms is asked not to participate in our in-person classes and events

 SARS-CoV-2, the novel coronavirus first identified in 2019, causes the potentially life-threatening disease COVID-19.
 According to The U.S. Centers for Disease control and Prevention (CDC), its primary mode of transmission is through respiratory droplets when an infected person coughs, sneezes, or talks; spread is most likely when people are in close contact with each other.
 This is why wearing masks and maintaining physical distance from others are currently among the most effective methods of preventing the spread.
 The protocols we outlined above are anchored in the emerging scientific understanding of the transmission of SARS-CoV-2 and are informed by the CDC and the New York State Department of Health.
 As knowledge of the disease changes, these protocols will change as needed.
 This planning and guidance is also subject to change in response to local public health conditions and local, state, and federal guidelines.